Ribocentre-switch/Ribocentre-switch.github.io/_pages/Helps.md

 <div class="sectiontitle" style="border: 1px solid #C9C9C9; background-color: #fff;">
 <p class="header_box" >About Ribocentre-switch database</p>
 Riboswitch is designed to contain comprehensive information of all natural riboswitches.
 In addition to a brief introduction to riboswitch,on each riboswitch page, We offer a variety of search options, so you can search by sequence, you can also index/search about the publications, structures, catalyses and applications of riboswitches that interest you.
 Users are welcomed to submit new riboswitch cases or related comments through the submission portal to help us improve our database.
 The <code class="language-plaintext highlighter-rouge"><font color=Gray><a href="https://www.ribocentre.org/catalysis">Binding pockets</a></font></code>page sums up information from binding pockets, which is proved by  publicated works and shows classification of the riboswitch.
-And on the <code class="language-plaintext highlighter-rouge"><font color=Gray><a href="https://www.ribocentre.org/application">Applications</a></font></code> page, there are two examples displaying the application process of riboswitch in previous researches.
+And on the <code class="language-plaintext highlighter-rouge"><font color=Gray><a href="https://www.ribocentre.org/application">Applications</a></font></code> page, there are four examples displaying the application process of riboswitch in previous researches.
 This page will be timely updated.
 The <code class="language-plaintext highlighter-rouge"><font color=Gray><a href="https://www.ribocentre.org/structure">Structures</a></font></code> page provides more details of riboswitches in different aspects and <code class="language-plaintext highlighter-rouge"><font color=Gray><a href="https://www.ribocentre.org/publications">Publications</a></font></code> page provide the links of single riboswitch page/structure details/publications.<br>
 </div>
 <br>